btrask/hash-archive-js/README.md

 =====

 1. Clone the repo.
-2. Install required node modules: `npm install sqlite3 multihashes bs58 commonmark csv`
+2. Install required node modules: `npm install sqlite3 multihashes bs58 commonmark csv blake2`
 3. Initialize the database: `cat schema.sql | sqlite3 archive.db`
 4. Run it: `./index.js`

 It will be available at http://localhost:8000 by default, changable in `config.json`.